software-development-project-1/software-development-project-1.github.io/material/sprint-3.md

 > - `getAllQuizzesReturnsEmptyListWhenNoQuizzesExist`: send a GET request to the `/api/quizzes` without saving a quiz to the database.
 Then, the response should have an empty list
 > - `getAllQuizzesReturnsListOfPublishedQuizzesWhenQuizzesExist`: save a few quizzes (both published and non-published) to the database and send a GET request to the `/api/quizzes`.
 Then, the response should have a list of the saved _published quizzes_
 >
 > Create an issue for this task and add it to the Sprint Backlog project.
 Add the "test" label for the issue.
 Set the milestone as "Sprint 3".
-You don't need to add a user story label for the issue.

 {: .important-title }